infection/site/src/guide/command-line-options.md

 ### `--test-framework`

 This is a name of the Test framework to use.
-Currently Infection supports `PhpUnit` and `PhpSpec`.
+Currently Infection supports `PHPUnit` and `PhpSpec`.

 >Feel free to request a new test framework to be supported out of the box in Github's issues.

 ### `--test-framework-options`

 This options allows to pass additional options to the test framework.
-Example for PHPUnit:
+Example for `PHPUnit`:

 ```bash
 infection.phar --test-framework-options="--verbose --filter=just/unit/tests"